sarr-io/srcpool/README.md

 # PROJECT INDEFINITELY DISCONTINUED
-(no more interest, and I dont want to reinvent the wheel worse than other people can)
+(no more interest in this specific version, and I dont want to reinvent the wheel worse than other people can) (this may change in the future, and I might approach it differently with the same name)

 <p align="center">
   <img src="https://user-images.githubusercontent.com/49985341/137650226-f2a70bb1-19cb-4cad-8774-ddaaf83cb1b6.png"/>